Arts peer nominations

 - Aboriginal artists (all art forms) and arts workers

 - artists and arts workers based in remote communities

 - artists and arts workers aged 18 to 25.

 All of the following are considered when choosing an arts peer:

 - representation from both regional and remote areas

 - representation from diverse areas of arts practice

 - representation of diverse community cultural development skills

-- level of involvement and existing networks within the community
+- level of involvement and existing networks within the community and sector

 - peers with experience in Aboriginal arts, youth arts and accessible arts

 - representation from different language and cultural backgrounds

 - are reasonably free of potential conflicts of interest and